 Prior to starting treatment

-Since the results of your partner’s semen test will influence which treatment is most suitable for you, it is most important that your partner has had a sample analysed prior to your appointment.
-This should be arranged with his General Practitioner.
-Please note that:
+If you are having treatment with a male partner, it is most important that your partner has had a sperm sample analysed prior to your appointment.
+This should be arranged through his GP.

 Your first visit

-At your first consultation (which will take about 30 minutes) you will meet with a Specialist Fertility Nurse or a Doctor.
-They will go through a detailed medical history with you both.
-You will also have your height and weight measured (to calculate your BMI), carbon monoxide screening (to check if you smoke) and you may also need an ultrasound scan of your ovaries.
+At your first consultation (which will take about 30 minutes) you will speak to a Specialist Fertility Nurse or a Doctor.
+They will take a detailed medical history from you both and ask for your current BMI.
+If your clinic appointment is in person we can check this for you and you may also need an internal ultrasound scan of your ovaries and uterus.

 Please note that to be eligible for treatment offered by ACS you must meet the following criteria (the first two apply to the female partner only):

-• both partners must be non-smoking (nicotine free) for at least three months before treatment and couples must continue to be non-smoking during treatment.
+- both partners must be non-smoking and non-vaping for at least three months before being added to a waiting list for treatment and couples must continue to be non-smoking/vaping during treatment.
 This includes patches, gum and e cigarettes

-• neither partner to have undergone voluntary sterilisation or who have undertaken reversal of sterilisation
+- neither partner to have undergone voluntary sterilisation or had reversal of sterilisation

 Possible investigations